5 Card Draw

 Variants

 The first thing you have to decide when you’re playing 5 Card Draw is which variant you’re going to play.
-We’ve touched upon them in the previous section, but there are two main variants of 5 Card Draw:
+We’ve touched upon them in the previous section, but there are two main variants:

 Single Draw